bhovhannes/jestor/README.md

 ### API

-`jestor` function accepts Jest mock as a single argument and returns an object with the following methods: `whenCalledWith` and `followRules`, for defining single and multiple rules correspondingly.
+`jestor` function accepts Jest mock as a single argument and returns an object with the following methods: `whenCalledWith` and `followRules` for defining single and multiple rules correspondingly.

 #### Describing single rule